NirmalKnock/NirmalKnock/README.md

 - 🔭 I’m currently looking for a full-time role in Embedded Software Development.
 - 🌱 I’m currently learning in the field of Embedded Firmwares.
-- 👯 I’m looking to collaborate on projects like RTOS, Device Drivers.
 - 🤔 I’m looking for help with Professionals.
 - 📫 How to reach me: nirmalknock@gmail.com

 - 👯 I’m very interested in Entertainment activities.
-- 🥅 2021 Goals: Contribute more to Embedded Projects.
+- 🥅 2022 Goals: Contribute more to Embedded Projects.
 - ⚡ Fun fact: I love to Produce music and videos.

 ### Spotify Playing 🎧